Adult Reading Challenge

 - Share reading trends and popular prompts

-- Highlight hidden gems and reader recommendations
+- Highlight reader recommendations

 - Create in-library displays inspired by the challenge